giorgio-bendoni/giorgio-bendoni.github.io/aboutme.md

 I am a [Senior Teaching Fellow](https://researchportal.port.ac.uk/portal/en/persons/giorgio-bendoni(f78fd62b-bcbd-478c-a975-3f155aef6504).html) affiliated to the Subject Group of Economics and Finance at the [University of Portsmouth](https://www.port.ac.uk).

-I have had a long career in the Italian Navy (as a pilot and as a ship captain) before moving into managerial positions within the aviation and marine industry, the technology sector and then into academia and charitable organisations.
+I have had a long career in the Italian Navy (as a pilot and as a ship captain) before moving into managerial positions within the aviation and marine industry, the technology sector and then into academia and charitable organisations, through experiencing unemployment.

 I hold a MSc in Finance, MSc and BSc in Maritime Sciences; I graduated from the Italian Naval Academy, the Brasilian Naval War College, the Italian Joint Service Staff College and the Italian Society of International Organisation.